-The ReAwaken America tour unites conservative Christians and conspiracy theorists
+The ReAwaken America Tour unites conservative Christians and conspiracy theorists

 Since early last year, some of the most prolific spreaders of conspiracy theories have been barnstorming across the country alongside a stacked cast of pro-Trump speakers, preachers and self-proclaimed prophets.

-Each stop of the ReAwaken America tour is part conservative Christian revival, part QAnon expo and part political rally.
-It features big name stars in the MAGA galaxy, including MyPillow CEO Mike Lindell, Trump advisor, Roger Stone, and former president Donald Trump's son, Eric.
+Each stop of the ReAwaken America Tour is part conservative Christian revival, part QAnon expo and part political rally.
+It features big name stars in the MAGA galaxy, including MyPillow CEO Mike Lindell, Trump adviser Roger Stone, and former President Donald Trump's son, Eric.
 There are meet and greets, a buffet and lately, baptisms and the casting out of demons.

 The show was conceived in the months after former national security adviser Michael Flynn received a pardon from Trump.
 Flynn connected with Clay Clark, an Oklahoma man who had been hosting local, anti-lockdown gatherings during the pandemic.
 The two put on their first event in Tulsa in April 2021.
 The most recent stop in Pennsylvania Amish country was their 16th show together.